core-wg/oscore/draft-ietf-core-object-security.md

 * Uri-Path = "resource"
 * Uri-Query = "q=1"

 Uri-Path and Uri-Query follow the processing defined in {{class-e}}, and are thus encrypted and transported in the COSE object.
-The remaining options are composed into the Proxy-Uri included in the options part of the protected CoAP message, which has value:
+The remaining options are composed into the Proxy-Uri included in the options part of the OSCOAP message, which has value:

 * Proxy-Uri = "coap://example.com"

-### Outer Options in the Protected CoAP Message ### {#options-in-protected}
+### Outer Options in the OSCOAP Message ### {#options-in-protected}

-All options with outer values present in the protected CoAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.
+All options with outer values present in the OSCOAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

 # The COSE Object {#cose-object}

-This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
+This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the original CoAP message.
 OSCOAP uses the untagged COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The key lengths, IV lengths, and maximum sequence number are algorithm dependent.

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes.
 The maximum Sequence Number is specified in {{sec-considerations}}.